apache/spark/docs/sql-ref-null-semantics.md

 - UNKNOWN is returned when the value is `NULL`, or the non-NULL value is not found in the list and the list contains at least one `NULL` value

-NOT IN always returns UNKNOWN when the list contains NULL, regardless of the input value.
+NOT IN always returns UNKNOWN when the list contains `NULL`, regardless of the input value.
-This is because IN returns UNKNOWN if the value is not in the list, and because NOT UNKNOWN is again UNKNOWN.
+This is because IN returns UNKNOWN if the value is not in the list containing `NULL`, and because NOT UNKNOWN is again UNKNOWN.

 #### Examples
 {% highlight sql %}